not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

 ### 4.3 Requirements

 Additionally, the words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in the remainder of this document are to be interpreted as described in RFC 2119 [[l]](#Ref-1).

 ### 4.4 Mechanics

 For each flight declaration received from their Users, the Originating Party makes an HTTPS POST, containing the Flight Declarations data, to all the Interested Parties' registered endpoints.
 This POST contains all the details of the flight declaration in a JSON [[2]](#Ref-2) serialized message object.

 ### 4.5 Out of Scope

-The following areas are regarded as out of scope from this specification, as their definition will necessarily depend on implementing parties' business models, they are effectively implementation details, where practical, the authors have attempted to address any "out of scope" items by providing prototype implementations that early adopters/testers of this specification can use to practically verify the suitability of this protocol against its objectives.
+The following areas are regarded as out of scope from this specification, as their definition will necessarily depend on implementing parties' business models they are effectively implementation details, where practical, the authors have attempted to address any "out of scope" items by providing prototype implementations  that early adopters/testers of this specification can use to practically  verify the suitability of this protocol against its objectives.

 #### 4.5.1 Querying Mechanism

 The mechanism where interested parties subscribe for updates.
 This specification does not define a programmatic method to subscribe to notifications.
 The expectation is that the Interested and Originating parties will either have a commercial relationship or use a common software (e.g. InterUSS) to query the data.

 The authors note there are some implementation challenges associated with a point-to-point implementation of this protocol, notably:

 - Interested Parties need seek, identify and establish commercial relationships with each UTM Provider operating within a specific geographic region

 - Originating Parties need maintain separate systems and commercial relationships with a changing (growing) list of Interested Parties.

 #### 4.5.2 Authorization

 The allocation of credentials to interested parties is regarded as part of the subscription process resulting in the Authorization and Authentication for the endpoint to regarded as out of scope.
 Organizations implementing this standard should be aware of the reputational damage that data breaches and unauthorized modification of data will result in and must ensure their endpoints are secured to a level that they feel appropriate.

 #### 4.5.3 Message verification

 The protocol recommends – but does not presently mandate – that the parties perform verification of each message.
 It is expected that this could take the form of a cryptographically-signed hash included as part of the HTTP headers.

 ## 5 Standard Concepts

 ### 5.1 Security

 While this document does not mandate how implementers perform authentication and authorization, it does mandate that HTTP over a minimum of TLS 1.2 [[3]](#Ref-3) must be used for all flight data notifications between originating and interested parties.

 ### 5.2 Versioning